leewillis77/cached-embed/README.md

 # CachedEmbed

-Laravel 5.5 package to cache embed information retrieved using the https://github.com/oscarotero/Embed package.
+A Laravel 5.5 package to cache embed information retrieved using the https://github.com/oscarotero/Embed package.

 ## Installation
 Add the package to your Laravel project using composer:

 ```bash